guiklink/portfolio/_projects/6-ROS_Java.md

 find_package(catkin REQUIRED rosjava_build_tools)
 find_package(catkin REQUIRED COMPONENTS geometry_msgs)

-# Set the gradle targets you want catkin's make to run by default, e.g.
+# Set the gradle targets you want catkin&#39;s make to run by default, e.g.
 #   catkin_rosjava_setup(installApp)
 # Note that the catkin_create_rosjava_xxx scripts will usually automatically
 # add tasks to this for you when you create subprojects.